Md-Mudassir/JSKeywords/README.md

 # JSKeywords
-A simple game to improve your typing speed as well as get to know the reserved keywords in JavaScript.
+A fun game to improve your typing speed as well as get to know the reserved keywords in JavaScript.